|

 “I hope you enjoy listening to these songs as much I did writing and recording them.”

-The music on Between Life & Death:
+The music on Between Life & Death: What they say about Studebaker John:

 "Dedicated to the vintage sounds of Chi-town in the golden age of the '50's on guitar and harp, he is no retro man recyling worn out standards.
 He makes original music that is both timeless and relevant." -- David Rubin (Guitar One Magazine)